MoonPoet/xaprb-src/content/blog/2015/personal-tech-support.md

 image: "/media/2015/09/igor-ovsyannykov-440149-unsplash.jpg"
 categories:
 - Commentary
-description: Helping one person at a time doesn't scale
+description: Helping one person at a time does nobody any good.
 ---
 I don't give personal, one-to-one technical support for open source software I've created, nor do I help people with SQL or other questions.
 The reasons are not obvious to many people, and this blog is meant to document them.